TQ Camps FAQ

 What does my child need to bring?

 Sleeping bag, pillow, towels, soap, toiletries, jacket, Bible, notebook, pen, flashlight, modest one-piece swimsuit, one set of clothes and shoes you don’t mind getting muddy.
 Optional: musical instruments and props for skits, skateboard, paintball gun.
 You can bring your paintball gun, but your paintballs are not allowed.
-Equipment for Specialty Activities: If you would like to use the skateboard park make sure to bring your board.
+Equipment for Specialty Activities: If you would like to use the skateboard ramps, you may bring your board.
 You may also bring your own ice skates, skis, snowboard, or sleds.

 All clothing worn by campers should be modest and in good taste.
 In some cases, we may ask campers who are wearing questionably immodest clothing (i.e. very short shorts, tight or see-through clothing, cropped shirts, excessively low-riding jeans, etc.) to change.
-Please be sure campers pack appropriately.
+Please be sure camper packs appropriately.

 For cold weather, think warm and pack cold.
 Pack: toiletries, personal items, indoor clothing, bathing suit, layers of clothes like sweaters, hats, gloves, scarf, waterproof snow boots, laundry bag, indoor slippers, towels, pillow, sleeping bag, extra blanket, heavy winter coat, moisturizing cream, lip balm, sunglasses, bible (if you have one), and notebook.